TomodomoCo/cfs-advanced-text-field/readme.md

 | Number: Max        | max            | Maximum value for a number field                                              |
 | Number: Step       | step           | The amount to increment or decrement the number field when stepper is clicked |

-Note that these options (with the exception of "required") are client-side validators, and shouldn't be trusted to completely prevent bad input.
+Note that these options (with the exception of "Required" and "Cast Return Value") are client-side validators, and shouldn't be trusted to completely prevent bad input.

 The number-specific options are only visible once you've saved an Advanced Text field with the "number" type (similar to saving after adding a loop field).

+Casting the return should be used with caution.
+You will probably want to enable a validation pattern to be extra certain the data is input properly.
+Note that by default, "no" and "false" strings will be cast to `false` when you select the `bool` cast option.
+To disable this, add a filter to your functions.php or elsewhere: `add_filter('cfs_advanced_text_allow_bool_cheats', '__return_true');`

 ## Browser compatibility